-School mill rates are set by the province.
+The province sets school mill rates.
 RM school taxes go to the Prairie Valley School Division:

 Saskatchewan Assessment Management Agency (SAMA) is contracted to determine the fair value of all property within the municipality.
-All assessments are determined according to a base date and a reassessment is completed on all property every 4 years (as set by provincial regulations).
-All municipal properties were reassessed in 2021, with the next assessment year scheduled for 2025.
+All assessments are determined according to a base date, and a reassessment is completed on all property every 4 years (as set by provincial regulations).
+SAMA reassessed all municipal properties in 2021; the next assessment year is scheduled for 2025.